Soft tissue injury reform returns in Queen's speech

-The proposal states that the Bill will crack down on "fraudulent" whiplash claims, following years of lobbying of successive Conservative governments by insurance companies to reduce soft tissue injury payouts.
-Lawyers, rights groups and charities have repeatedly argued that Government's plans are based on bad and non-existent data.
+The proposal states that the Bill will crackdown on "fraudulent" whiplash claims, following years of lobbying of successive Conservative governments by insurance companies to reduce soft tissue injury payouts.
+Lawyers, rights groups and charities have repeatedly argued that the Government's plans are based on bad and non-existent data.
 Recent research has suggested that cases of actual fraud are very few in number, and that the "compensation culture" is "a myth".

 Court reforms also announced

 A new Courts Bill will be introduced to reform the courts system in England and Wales.
 A key element of this modernisation is the establishment of an "online court" to process some civil claims.
 The online court is designed to operate without lawyers.
 This 'Online Solutions Court' will handle small civil claims, allowing businesses to pursue cases and recover debt more quickly, and without incurring solicitor's legal fees.

 In addition to the Civil Liability Bill, the Queen's Speech also outlined a proposed Patient Safety Bill to improve the way the NHS investigates mistakes and to encourage staff to freely share information.
 Its purpose will be to 'embed a culture of learning and safety improvement across the NHS' ensuring serious incidents can be investigated by an independent and impartial body.
 It expects that this may negate the need for 'expensive, lawyer-led inquiries'.